peterhinch/micropython-samples/micropip/README.md

 The library at [micropython-lib](https://github.com/micropython/micropython-lib) is compatible with the official firmware.
 Unfortunately for users of official firmware its README is misleading, not least because the advocated `upip` module may produce an incorrect result.
-This is because some library modules on [PyPi](https://pypi.org/) require the `pycopy` firmware.
+This is because it installs from [PyPi](https://pypi.org/) and some modules there require the `pycopy` firmware.

 Two (unofficial) utilities are provided for users of the official firmware.
 Where a library module is to be installed, these will locate a compatible version.
 User contributed modules located on PyPi will be handled as normal.
  * `upip_m.py` A modified version of `upip.py`.
 For network enabled targets.
  * `micropip.py` Installs modules to a PC for copying to the target device.
- For non-networked targets and for targets with too little RAM to run `upip_m.py`.
+ This is primarily for non-networked targets and for targets with insufficient RAM to run `upip_m.py`.
 Requires CPython 3.2 or later.

 ## 3.1 The installers